Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1953 - The William Froug House, 300 South Canyon View Drive, Los Angeles CA. Unbuilt.
 Froug, a TV writer-producer, and his wife later bought a house and did a Modernist remodel.

 1954 - The Burton and Ellen Anderson House, 656 Hightree Road, Santa Monica CA. Commissioned in 1953.
 Published in Arts & Architecture Magazine.
 Sold to Joseph Stone.
-Sold in 1993 to Steven and Laura Baker.
+Sold in 1993 to Steven and Laura Baker, still owners as of 2020.
 Bottom photo by Andrea Minton.

 1954 - The Frank and Polly Pierson House #1, 24554 Malibu Road, Malibu CA. Sold to L. G. Weingarten Trustee.
 Sold in 1999 to Lynne G. Silbert Trustee.
 Renovated around 2006 by Julie Hart.